devmount/sloth.css/docs/pages/core/typography.md

 ## Typography

 The presentation of text is the most basic and at the same time important task.
-Here is how Sloth.css maintains a consisten representation of text in differet forms.
+Here is how Sloth.css maintains a consistent representation of text in different forms.

 ### Headings